-- The term of Steller Sea Lion serves as one of the common names of a particularly impressive variety of mammal.
+- The term of Steller Sea Lion, not at all surprisingly, serves as one of the common names of a particularly impressive variety of mammal.
 This incredible wonder of evolution also goes by the alternate common name of the northern sea lion, though.

 - Its scientific name remains that of the extremely difficult to pronounce term of the Eumetopias jubatus.
 Regardless of which name one chooses to use to refer to it, however, this animal ranks as the largest of all forms of eared seals.

 - In point of fact, among the group known to researchers as pinnipeds, it ranks very near the top in terms of sheer physical seize.
 That’s true since only the walrus and 2 species of elephant seals grow to a larger size than this amazing animal.

 - The species bears the common name that it does in honor of the first person to officially recognize the species.
 That was the well respected German botanist and zoologist, Georg Wilhelm Steller.
 This fortuitous description occurred in the year 1741.

 - Quite sadly, and for reasons that remain undetermined, its numbers have decreased substantially in the past 30 years.
 This fact, most unfortunately, holds true throughout most of its range.
 Ongoing research continues to seek a reason, though.